Criteria Cognitive Aptitude Test Preparation (CCAT)

-The maths required for a Criteria Cognitive Aptitude Test
+The math required for a Criteria Cognitive Aptitude Test

 If there is a style of question that you find most challenging, we recommend you take a moment to focus your practice on that type of question.
 This test is a non-calculator test, so the maths involved will not be extremely complex, the candidate is expected to perform quick mental maths.

 Useful preparation for your CCAT test